DataScientest-Studio/mai25_bds_extraction/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data               <- Should be in your computer but not on Github (only in .gitignore) │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── extracted      <- What is extracted from raw data but not final yet │   └── raw            <- The original, immutable data dump.
     │       ├── IIT-CDIP
     │       │   ├── images